 SoftBank Reports Q1 Earnings Beat, Bouncing Back From Record Losses

-SoftBank Group Corp (OTC: SFTBY) posted $12 billion in second-quarter profit Monday, compared with a loss of nearly $13 billion in the same period a year ago.
+SoftBank Group Corp (OTC: SFTBY) posted $12 billion in first-quarter profit Monday, compared with a loss of nearly $13 billion in the same period a year ago.

 Results Beat Expectations: This was 71.4% above the $7 billion S&P Global Market Intelligence had forecasted, Financial Times reported.